Coherent coupling between YBCO superconducting resonators and sub-micrometer-thick YIG films: Broadband transmission spectroscopy

 \section{Broadband transmission spectroscopy}

-We studied a 100-nm-thick YIG film that was grown by liquid phase epitaxy on a 0.5-mm-thick Gadolinium Gallium Garnet (GGG) substrate.
-The magnetic film was positioned above the YBCO layer and gently pushed from the backside.
-Transmission ($S_{21}$) spectra were measured as a function of frequency using a broadband CPW line with the external magnetic field ($H_0$) applied parallel to the central conductor (Fig.~\ref{fig:broadband_1}(a)).
-At low temperature ($T=30~\mathrm{K}$), the transmission derivative ($\partial S_{21}/\partial H_0$) map evidences the presence of a main resonance mode at the lowest frequency ($\omega_0$) plus an additional mode ($\omega_1$), which has much weaker amplitude, shifted by approximately $1.2~\mathrm{GHz}$ with respect to the former (Fig.~\ref{fig:broadband_1}(b)).

-As a function of frequency, transmission spectra taken at $\mu_0 H_0=0.23~\mathrm{T}$ show well-defined absorption dips (Fig.~\ref{fig:broadband_1}(c)).
-As the temperature decreases, the resonance frequency, $\omega_0$, progressively moves toward higher frequencies.
-The spectral lineshape of the absorption dip, obtained by subtracting the background from the transmission spectra, can be fitted using a Lorentzian curve \cite{PooleFarach79}
+We first used the broadband superconducting waveguide to study the evolution of ferromagnetic resonance lines.
+Transmission spectra evidence the presence of a main resonance at the frequency $\omega_0$ (Fig.~\ref{fig:broadband_1}(c,d)).
+As the temperature ($T$) decreases, $\omega_0$ progressively shifts toward higher frequencies.
+This trend indicates a decrease in the fixed-frequency resonance field as the temperature decreases between 80~K and 30~K. We fit the absorption dip, obtained by subtracting the background from the transmission spectra, using a Lorentzian curve \cite{PooleFarach79}

-where $\omega$ is the frequency, $a$ is the amplitude and $\Delta\omega$ is the full width at half maximum linewidth (Fig.~\ref{fig:broadband_1}(c)).
-In particular, from the fits we note that $\Delta\omega$ increases from $30~\mathrm{MHz}$ at 80~K to $64~\mathrm{MHz}$ at 10~K. These values are influenced by the presence of both paramagnetic GGG substrate and superconducting YBCO layer as we discuss in the following.
+where $\omega$ is the frequency, $a$ is the amplitude and $\Delta\omega$ is the full width at half maximum (Fig.~\ref{fig:broadband_1}(c)).
+We note that $\omega_0/2 \pi$ varies between 9.58~GHz at 80~K to 9.64~GHz at 10~K. Although the Lorentzian line shape does not perfectly reproduce the resonance lines in Fig.~\ref{fig:broadband_1}(c) we can obtain an estimate of $\Delta\omega/2\pi$, which increases from $30~\mathrm{MHz}$ at 80~K to $64~\mathrm{MHz}$ at 10~K.

-Fig.~\ref{fig:broadband_2} shows broadband spectral maps taken at temperatures between 80 and 10~K. In order to make the position of the YIG modes more evident, we plot the second derivative of the transmission with respect to the magnetic field $\partial^2S_{21}/\partial H_0^2$.
-We note that spectra taken above 50~K show the presence of $\omega_0$ only, while $\omega_1$ is visible at 30~K and below. $\omega_1(H_0)$ curve varies only slightly from 10~K to 30~K (Fig.~\ref{fig:broadband_2}).
+When the YIG and YBCO layers are in good contact, an additional faint line can be observed at low temperature, whose frequency $\omega_1/2\pi$, is approximately $1.2~\mathrm{GHz}$ above $\omega_0/2\pi$ (Fig.~\ref{fig:broadband_1}(d)).
+Fig.~\ref{fig:broadband_2} shows transmission maps taken at temperatures between 80 and 10~K, plotted as second derivative $\partial^2S_{21}/\partial H_0^2$ to evidence $\omega_0$ and $\omega_1$.
+We note that spectra taken above 50~K show the presence of $\omega_0$ only, while $\omega_1$ is visible at 30~K and below.